-I'm 100% sure. will 100% possibility always / certainly / for sure / will likely it's highly/very likely / in all likelihood HEDGED STANCES (OPINIONS, EVALUATIONS, ARGUMENTS) (is/are) likely (to) would can it seems possible/there is some possibility could could possibly by the look of things could have been probably / perhaps may well may it's not very likely might well it's doubtful сумнівно might approximately 5% possibility improbable (is/are) unlikely (to) impossible never I would tend to agree with this to some extent.
+I'm 100% sure.

+will 100% possibility always / certainly / for sure /

+will likely it's highly/very likely / in all likelihood

+HEDGED STANCES (OPINIONS, EVALUATIONS, ARGUMENTS)

+(is/are) likely (to)

+would would likely

+can

+could it seems possible/there is some possibility

+could possibly by the look of things

+could ha ve been

+probably / perhaps

+may well

+may it's not very likely

+might well it's doubtful сумнівно

+might approximately 5% possibility

+improbable

+(is/are) unlikely (to)

+impossible never

+I would tend to agree with this to some extent .